 - 1. The applicant must sign a Student Information and Acknowledgement Form. - 2.
 The applicant must pass the school's Online Competency Assessment with a 70% or higher.
 Applicants who do not achieve a passing score are eligible to retake the assessment upon completion of related training provided by the school.
 In the event that the applicant fails to achieve a passing score on the second administration of the school's Online Competency Assessment, the applicant is eligible to take the assessment a third and final time.
 Applicants who do not achieve a passing score on the third and final administration are not permitted to enroll in the hybrid program.

 HYBRID TECHNOLOGY REQUIREMENTS

 Minimum Technology Requirements Hardware:

-- 2.2 GHz CPU or greater with minimum of 4 GB RAM - Broadband Connection: Cable or DSL - Web Cam - Speakers may be required (see course requirements)
+- 2.2 GHz CPU or greater with minimum of 4 GB RAM (8 GB Recommended) - Broadband Connection: Cable or DSL preferred - Web Cam with functional microphone - Speakers or headphones

 Software: